tiagolr/filtr/README.md

 </div>

-**FILT-R** is a cross-platform envelope generator for gate/volume control inspired by plugins like GrossBeat and ShaperBox.
-It is the second version of [GATE-1](https://github.com/tiagolr/gate1) rebuilt from scratch using the _JUCE_ framework.
+**FILT-R** is a cross-platform filter modulator inspired by plugins like ShaperBox and FilterShaper.
+It is the second version of [FLTR-1 JSFX](https://github.com/tiagolr/tilr_jsfx?tab=readme-ov-file#fltr-1) for the Reaper DAW.

 <div align="center">